 How to reach Chandratal Lake from Shimla

-If however you are staring from Manali and want to cover the entire Spiti circuit, you can refer to Manali to Spiti Itinerary – A Detailed Travel Plan.
+If however you are starting from Manali and want to cover the entire Spiti circuit, you can refer to Manali to Spiti Itinerary – A Detailed Travel Plan.

 At the least, it would take you 3 days to reach Chandratal from Shimla.
-First day you can travel until Reckong Peo and stay there for the night, second day you can do Peo to Kaza and on the third day, you can go to Chandratal from Kaza.
+The first day you can travel until Reckong Peo and stay there for the night.
+On the second day, you can do Peo to Kaza and on the third day, you can go to Chandratal from Kaza.

 How to reach Chandratal from Keylong

-If traveling by Bus, catch the early morning Manali bound Bus from Keylong.
-It will drop you at Gramphoo between 8-9 AM.
-The Kaza bound Bus from Manali reaches Gramphoo sometime after 9 AM; so you can board this one to reach Chandratal diversion.
-If for some reason, you are not able to match timings with these buses at any point, the only other option would be to wait for a shared taxi, especially from Gramphoo to Kunzum Pass.
+If traveling by bus, catch the early morning Manali bound Bus from Keylong.
+It will drop you at Gramphu between 8-9 AM.
+The Kaza bound Bus from Manali reaches Gramphu sometime after 9 AM; so you can board this one to reach Chandratal diversion.
+If for some reason, you are not able to match timings with these buses at any point, the only other option would be to wait for a shared taxi, especially from Gramphu to Kunzum Pass.